Military Might, Match Performance: Sig Sauer’s XFIVE Legion 9mm

 Early in 2017, change came again.
 This time, the Beretta M9 was the victim.
 Sig Sauer had beat Beretta and other industry greats like Glock and FN to land a $580-million contract—enter the Sig Sauer P320.
 With the overwhelming theme of modularity as a primary premise for replacing the Beretta M9, the Sig P320 ruled the roost beginning in 2016 and was lauded by many, including myself, as a Lego gun of sorts.
 Using a Sig Sauer X-Change kit, shooters can transition their P320 handgun size from full, carry, compact, or sub-compact and their calibers from 9mm to .357 Sig and .40 S&W. Of course, a year after the P320’s initial SHOT Show unveiling, the competition Sig 320 X-Five was introduced in January 2017.

 Looking back between 2016 and the first half of 2019, I had limited experience with any P320, let alone the competition-specific XFIVE model.
-That said, when I was asked to give my .02 on the latest, greatest P320, the XFIVE Legion, I was more than happy to oblige.
+That said, when I was asked to give my .02 for a Sig Sauer XFive Legion 9mm review, I was more than happy to oblige.

 Touted as Sig Sauer’s newest flagship handgun, the XFIVE Legion definitely raises the bar for Sig’s own P320, as well as all-other similarly classed striker-fired pistols.
 The feature-rich P320 XFIVE Legion is aggressively designed, and holding one, with the added weight (43.5-oz. total) and improved balance as a result of Sig Sauer’s Legion Grey TXG tungsten-infused grip module, complete with four-sided grip stipling, assures that you’re holding something quite special.
 Even better, Sig’s P320 XFIVE full-size grip module accommodates a flared magazine funnel for faster, easier reloading and accommodates 17-round mags.
 It’s worth noting here that according to Sig Sauer, their tungsten-infused XFIVE Legion grip module reduces “muzzle flip by up to 50%.”
 More on that in a bit.